brazer/blahblahrooms/README.md

 # Introduction

+The BlahBlahRooms app allows a user to find a room or a flat on the map.
-This is a template for doing Android development using GitLab and [fastlane](https://fastlane.tools/).
+This app is created by a template for doing Android development using GitLab and [fastlane](https://fastlane.tools/).
 It is based on the tutorial for Android apps in general that can be found [here](https://developer.android.com/training/basics/firstapp/).
 If you're learning Android at the same time, you can also follow along that tutorial and learn how to do everything all at once.